Ceald1/delta2/api.md

 ## Config
-### Configurating memgraph
+### Configuration Memgraph
-to configure the location for memgraph to be used as the database go to `/config` route on the api, only supports POST reuqests and is defaulted to the database uri, `bolt://localhost:7687` and the database name: `memgraph`, an example request goes as follows:
+to configure the location for Memgraph to be used as the database go to `/config` route on the api, only supports POST requests and is defaulted to the database URI, `bolt://localhost:7687` and the database name: `memgraph`, an example request goes as follows:
 ```bash
 curl -X POST "http://localhost:9000/config" --json '{"name": "memgraph", "uri": "bolt://localhost:7687"}'
 ```